samhiatt/mlnd_capstone_project/capstone_proposal.md

 The [Kaggle kernel by Edoardo Ferrante](https://www.kaggle.com/fleanend/extract-features-with-librosa-predict-with-nb) uses the same British Birdsong dataset and creates sonograms for each audio sample.
 It includes a benchmark model showing a Naive Bayes species classifier achieving 86% test accuracy.
 [Another Kaggle kernel by Edoardo Ferrante](https://www.kaggle.com/fleanend/bird-visualisation-and-classification) uses the same sonograms from the previous kernel and implements classifiers with improved accuracy, 97.7% by using a Multi-layer Perceptron model, and 98.3% by using a random forest model.

 No existing call type classifiers based on the Zebra Finch dataset were found, so a new benchmark will be needed.
-A Naive Bayes classifier will be trained and used as a benchmark model for the call type classifier.
+A Naive Bayes classifier will be trained on sonograms and used as a benchmark model for the call type classifier.

 ### Evaluation Metrics

-The accuracy of each classification model will be evaluated using cross-validation, computing training accuracy and validation accuracy, defined as the number of correctly labeled samples divided by the total number of samples in each fold.
-Test accuracy for models trained on the British Birdsong dataset will be evaluated using the provided test dataset.
-Evaluation of test accuracy for the Zebra Finch call type classifier will use a subset designated from the beginning to be used as a test set.
+[sklearn.metrics.accuracy_score](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.accuracy_score.html) will be used to evaluate the overall accuracy of each classification model.
+It is simply defined as the number of correctly labeled samples divided by the total number of samples.
+During model selection and hyperparameter tuning 5-fold cross-validation will be used.
+Final test accuracy will be evaluated against a subset kept aside from the beginning to be used as a test set.

 ### Project Design